Kumpob/HTML_REPORT_GENERATOR/README.md

 4. First name of employee 2
 5. and so on

-at the end the should be 1 newline indicate that the list end there.
+At the end the should be 1 newline indicate that the list end there.
+See emp.txt for file example.
+HTML file provide is based on the data on emp.txt